-A Pre-Admission nurse will go through your health guestionnaire and answer guestions about your admission.
+A Pre-Admission Nurse will go through your health questionnaire and answer questions about your admission.
 This is the time to discuss issues such as your current medication or dietary requirements.
-You should advise the nurse about any pre-existing medical conditions or risk factors and talk about any concerns.
+You should advise the nurse about any pre-existing conditions or risk factors and express any concerns about your care.